urbit/operators.urbit.org/content/guides/which-id-should-i-buy.md

 +++
-title = "Which ID Should I Buy?" description = "A guide to the 5 different types of Urbit IDs: Galaxy, Star, Planet, Moon, & Comet"
+title = "Which ID Should I Buy?" description = "A buyer's guide to the 5 different types of Urbit IDs: Galaxy, Star, Planet, Moon, & Comet"
 +++

 # Which ID should I buy?